ibm-cloud-docs/assistant/skill-search-add.md

 - **Search response type**: If you add a search response type to a dialog node, then the service retrieves a passage from an external data source and returns it as the response to a particular question.
 This type of search occurs only when the individual dialog node is processed.
 This approach is useful if you have want to narrow down a user query before you perform a search.
 For example, the dialog branch might collect information about the type of device the customer wants to buy.
 When you know the make and model, you can then send a model keyword in the query that is submitted to the search skill, and get better results.
 - **Search skill only**: If only a search skill is linked to an assistant, and no dialog skill is linked to the assistant, then a search query is submitted to the {{site.data.keyword.discoveryshort}} service when any user input is received from one of the assistant's integration channels.

-After you add a search skill to an assistant, it is automatically enabled for the assistant, meaning when user input is submitted to one of the assistant's integration channels, the search skill is triggered.
+After you add a search skill to an assistant, it is automatically enabled for the assistant as follows:

+- If the assistant has only a search skill, any user input that is submitted to one of the assistant's integration channels triggers the search skill.

-Unless the assistant has a dialog skill also.
-If the assistant has both a dialog skill and a search skill, then the dialog skill is triggered first.
-It addresses any user input that it has a high confidence it can answer correctly.
-For any other queries (that would otherwise trigger the `anything_else` node in the dialog tree), the search skill is triggered.
+- If the assistant has both a dialog skill and a search skill, any user input triggers the dialog skill first.
+The dialog addresses any user input that it has a high confidence it can answer correctly, and any queries that would otherwise trigger the `anything_else` node in the dialog tree trigger the search skill instead.

 The following diagram illustrates how user input is processed when both a dialog skill and a search skill are configured for an assistant.